Twist333d/omni-claude/docs/user-guide.md

 ### Adding New Documentation

-To add new documentation to an existing RAG Docs setup:
+To add new documentation to an existing OmniClaude setup:

 1. Crawl the new documentation
 2. Chunk the new documents